A Comparative Review of Dimension Reduction Methods in Approximate Bayesian Computation: Discussion

-Our analyses indicate that the original least squares, linear regression adjustment \shortcite{BeaumontEtAl02} can sometimes perform quite well, despite its simplicity.
-However, the presence of multicolinearity between the summary statistics can cause severe performance degradation, compared to not performing the regression adjustment (see Figure \ref{fig:multicollinearity}).
-In such situations, regularisation procedures such as ridge regression (e.g. Example 2, and Figure \ref{fig:multicollinearity}) and projection techniques can be beneficial.
+Our analyses indicate that the original least squares, linear regression adjustment (Beaumont, Zhang and Balding (\citeyear{BeaumontEtAl02})) can sometimes perform quite well, despite its simplicity.
+However, the presence of multicolinearity between the summary statistics can cause severe performance degradation, compared to not performing the regression adjustment (see Figure~\ref{figmulticollinearity}).
+In such situations, regularization procedures, such as ridge regression (e.g., example 2 and Figure~\ref{figmulticollinearity}) and projection techniques, can be beneficial.

-However, an important issue with regularisation procedures, such as neural networks and ridge regression, is the handling of the regularisation parameter, $\lambda$.
-The `averaging' procedure that was used in the first two examples, proved quite suboptimal in the third, where a cross-validation procedure to select a single best parameter value produced much improved results.
-This problem can be particularly critical for neural networks with large numbers of summary statistics, $p$, as the number of network weights is much larger than $p$, and accordingly, massive shrinkage of the weights (i.e. large values of $\lambda$) is required to avoid overfitting.
+However, an important issue with regularization procedures, such as neural networks and ridge regression, is the handling of the regularization parameter, $\lambda$.
+The ``averaging'' procedure that was used in the first two examples proved quite suboptimal in the third, where a cross-validation procedure to select a single best parameter value produced much improved results.
+This problem can be particularly critical for neural networks with large numbers of summary statistics, $p$, as the number of network weights is much larger than $p$, and, accordingly, massive shrinkage of the weights (i.e., large values of $\lambda$) is required to avoid overfitting.